joeliang0520/nl_pddl_planner/README.md

 │   │
 │   └── misalignment_blockworld/
 │       ├── misalignment_blockworld_model.json
-│       └── blockworld_goal.json # same goal but misaligned actions
+│       └── blockworld_goal.json  # Same goal but misaligned actions
 │
 ├── validator/                    # Additional support codes for validation of Regressed Plan in Blockworld and ALFworld │   ├── alfworld_exp              # Validation for alfworld Text / Plan Generation and Validation for ALFWorld Vision